Glimpse of Hoskote lake

 Above graph describes trend of piscivorous found in the lake from various periods.
 On the x-axis, you can see the years and on the y-axis, the number represents the count of the birds during this period.

-Many birds such as Purple Heron (Ardea purpurea), Egrets (Little [Egretta garzetta], Intermediate [Ardea intermedia], Great [Ardea alba] and Cattle [Bubulcus ibis]), Cormorants (Indian [Phalacrocorax fuscicollis], Little [Microcarbo niger], Great [Phalacrocorax carbo]), Black-headed Ibis (Threskiornis melanocephalus) are some of them which are found throughout the year in this wetland.
+Wetland habitat specialists such as Purple Heron (Ardea purpurea), Egrets (Little [Egretta garzetta], Intermediate [Ardea intermedia], Great [Ardea alba] and Cattle [Bubulcus ibis]), Cormorants (Indian [Phalacrocorax fuscicollis], Little [Microcarbo niger], Great [Phalacrocorax carbo]), Black-headed Ibis (Threskiornis melanocephalus) are some of them which are found throughout the year in this wetland.

-And there are gorgeous guests that visit in and around this wetland, some of them include - Northern Shoveler (Spatula clypeata), Northern Pintail (Anas acuta), Black-tailed gotwit (Limosa limosa), Bluethroat(Luscinia svecica), Western Marsh Harrier (Circus aeruginosus) etc. These visit during winter almost every year.
+Northern Shoveler (Spatula clypeata), Northern Pintail (Anas acuta), Black-tailed gotwit (Limosa limosa), Bluethroat(Luscinia svecica), Western Marsh Harrier (Circus aeruginosus) etc. are some of the gorgeous guests who choose to make this area as their home during their winter migration almost every year.